Advertiser Disclosure

 Hot Tip: If you pair a cash-back Chase card with a premium card that earns Chase Ultimate Rewards, you can choose to turn your cash into Chase Ultimate Rewards points — thereby doubling its value!

-All Southwest personal cardholders can use Rapid Rewards points to cover their annual fee (1 cent per point) and/or up to $300 in grocery spend (0.8 cents per point) through March 31, 2024.
+All Southwest personal cardholders can use Rapid Rewards points to cover their annual fee (1 cent per point) through December 31, 2024.
 The other caveat with this Pay Yourself Back option is that redemption requests must be made within 90 days of the transaction date.

 Eligible cards include the Southwest Rapid Rewards® Plus Credit Card, the Southwest Rapid Rewards® Premier Credit Card, and the Southwest Rapid Rewards® Priority Credit Card.